 - Depending on the location and date of the observation point, not all oceanographic variables may be sampled.

 You can see a graph of the temporal change of the sampled oceanographic data online.

 - Make sure your current map shows what you are looking into (e.g. species, datasets and/or region of interest ).

-- Select a oceanographic variable from the dropdown menu at the upper left of the sub window.
-Sea surface temperature, sea surface height, chlorophyll and Bathymetry available.
+- Select a oceanographic variable from the dropdown menu for the 2nd Y axis.
+Sea surface temperature, sea surface height, chlorophyll-a, Salinity and Bathymetry are available.

-- Mouse over the dot in the graph to get the details.
+- Mouse over the dot of the oceano line to get the value.

 Download Sampled Values and Utilize Them